-Transvaginal Mesh Recalls & Discontinued Products
+Transvaginal Mesh Recall, FDA Ban and Discontinued Products

-The U.S. Food and Drug Administration cleared the first mesh product, the ProteGen Sling, for SUI in 1996.
+The U.S. Food and Drug Administration cleared the first mesh product, the ProteGen Sling, for stress urinary incontinence (SUI) in 1996.
 Boston Scientific recalled the product about three years later.

 However, before the product left the market, the FDA cleared several additional products based on the ProteGen Sling’s design.

-Over the last decade, the FDA has issued safety notices, convened advisory committees and even ordered manufacturers to stop selling surgical mesh for certain transvaginal repairs after reclassifying the medical devices as “high-risk.”
+Over the last decade, the FDA has issued safety notices, convened advisory committees and ordered manufacturers to stop selling surgical mesh for certain transvaginal repairs after reclassifying the medical devices as “high-risk.”

-And more than 100,000 women have filed transvaginal mesh lawsuits against the manufacturers after experiencing complications, such as mesh erosion, organ perforation and infection.
+More than 100,000 women have filed transvaginal mesh lawsuits against the manufacturers after experiencing complications, such as mesh erosion, organ perforation and infection.

 Although other mesh manufacturers have discontinued their products, they’ve never issued recalls of their devices.